Ypertex/blog/content/articles/who-wins-poker-games/index.md

 In the end, all items on the list received a number or priority as worked out by the group.

 Priority Poker allows all people in a group to share their facts, experience, opinions, etc. Individuals will learn about perspectives or arguments they didn't think of before.
-As a result, people will correct or confirm their assessments, causing the group to align more and more---and finally agree on a set of shared priorities.
+As a result, people will correct or confirm their assessments, causing the group to align more and more—and finally agree on a set of shared priorities.
 (Read more about [Priority Poker and how to harness collective intelligence](https://medium.com/outboxers/how-to-collectively-decide-what-not-to-do-play-priority-poker-baa03342f096).)

-{{<figure src="5be3378a-3c0e-42a8-b6fe-2d197ac27050">}}In Priority Poker, you play *with* all players, not *against* them (scene from "Maverick", 1994---one of my all-time favorite movies){{</figure>}}
+{{<figure src="5be3378a-3c0e-42a8-b6fe-2d197ac27050">}}In Priority Poker, you play *with* all players, not *against* them (scene from "Maverick", 1994—one of my all-time favorite movies){{</figure>}}

 Here's how our adaptation works: